diarmidmackenzie/tetris-engine/README.md

 - pershapemixin: (default: "") the prefix of a set of mixin names to be applied to the blocks.
 There should be a set of mixins with names of the form: <pershapemixin><number>, where number starts at 0 and goes up.
 There should be enough mixins to cover the number of different shape types  configured under "shapes".
 Mixins will be assigned to shapes in order.
 This mixin should include geometry, scale and material information.
 When this is specified, the "globalmixin" setting is also applied to the shape, but no color is added other than what is specified in the mixin.

 - arenaperhapemixin: (default: "") this operates exactly like peshapemixin (i.e. it is a prefix of a set of numbered mixins starting from 0), but it applies at the point the block lands in the arena.
 This allows for landed blocks to have a different appearance from in-flight blocks.
 It can also be a good way to apply other changes to blocks as they land, for example making them become members of an Instanced Mesh, which can help significantly with performance. (see diarmidmackenzie/instanced-mesh/ and diarmidmackenzie/tetrisland/ for more details and examples).
 Note that arenapershapemixin completely overrides both globalmixin and pershapemixin, for shapes once they have landed.

+- tutorial: Similar to the same parameter on the tetris-game component.
+Shapes do not fall unless explicitly dropped.

 - debug: Set "debug:true" on either to enable detailed console logging, and real-time data output to logger elements.